diondlewis/webopt/README.md

 * Replace animationReady check with updatePositions in this event listener: window.addEventListener('scroll', updatePositions);
 * Calculate number of pizzas based on window size

+#### Computational Efficiency:
-#### Computational Efficiency - Time to resize pizzas is less than 5 ms using the pizza size slider on the views/pizza.html page.
-Resize time is shown in the browser developer tools:
+Time to resize pizzas is less than 5 ms using the pizza size slider on the views/pizza.html page.
+Resize time is shown in the browser developer tools

 * Optimize Time to Resize Pizzas in pizza.html
 * Made the following changes to changePizzaSizes: